zavolanlab/snoRNAHybridSearchPipeline/docs/usage.rst

     reads to the (possibly same, without additional target RNAs) genome.
 To this end, one can use any mapping software or pipeline.
 The most important part is that in the end one ends up with a FASTA file with reads that could not be mapped to the genome and BED file with read positions that were mapped to the genome.
+Mind that some programs (eg. STAR) by default try to discover fusion/chimeric reads and this needs to be disabled during run.
 Internally, we are using newest version of CLIPz pipeline which is, unfortunately, not yet available for public use.

 Model path:
  * **model**: "Path/To/snoRNAHybridSearch/data/model.bin" - abs path to the model used to calculate